-5.3.
+3.3.3.
 Survey Effort and Outcomes

 - a.
-Provide details of the scope, methodology, timing and effort of field surveys (undertaken by qualified species experts with demonstrated experienced in detecting the above migratory species) in and within the vicinity (upstream and downstream) of the referral area.
+Provide details of the scope, methodology, timing, and effort of field surveys (undertaken by qualified species experts with demonstrated experienced in detecting the above migratory species) in and within the vicinity (upstream and downstream) of the referral area.
 Provide details of: - i. how surveys were undertaken in accordance with relevant Commonwealth and State guidelines or best practice survey guidelines at the time of the surveys - ii. if relevant, the justification for divergence from relevant Commonwealth and State guidelines or best practice survey guidelines at the time of the surveys - iii. state the total number of records (individuals and evidence of presence) of listed migratory species in and within the vicinity of (upstream and downstream) the referral area.
 Provide maps identifying verified sightings of MNES during studies or surveys. - b.
 This section should include an assessment of the adequacy of any surveys undertaken (including survey effort and timing).
-In particular, the extent to which these surveys were appropriate for the species and undertaken in accordance with the department's relevant survey and policy guidelines (see EPBC Act Policy Statement 3.21 Industry guidelines for avoiding, assessing and mitigating impacts on EPBC Act listed migratory shorebird species DCCEEW). - c.
+In particular, the extent to which these surveys were appropriate for the species and undertaken in accordance with the department's relevant survey and policy guidelines (see DCCEEW).

+- c.
 This section must provide context to the referral area by discussing known historical records of listed migratory species within the referral area and in the broader region. - d.
 When providing survey details, please provide up to date baseline survey data for the referral area, and if relevant, the proposed offset site(s) site, including: - i. information on the survey methodology or technique used (e.g., thermal detection, camera trapping, tree hollow search, etc) - ii. when surveys were conducted (e.g., dates, time of day, season, etc.) and survey effort (e.g., two hours for every one hectare within a 5-hectare area) - iii. map/s of survey points or transects and how the survey points or transects were selected. - e.
-Please also note the information supplied in Section 3.4 which discusses survey timings and Section 3.5 which reiterates the departments application of the precautionary principle.
+Please also note the information supplied in Section 3.1.4 which discusses survey timings and Section 3.1.5 which reiterates the departments application of the precautionary principle.

-5.4.
+3.3.4.
 Habitat Assessment

 The PER must provide a robust assessment of the potential habitat available in and within the vicinity (upstream and downstream) of the referral area for listed migratory species.
-Habitat assessments must include all the provisions as outlined in Section 3.6 habitat assessment for listed threatened species and ecological communities, but with regard to specific habitat assessment for migratory species.
+Habitat assessments must include all the provisions as outlined in Section 3.1.6 habitat assessment for listed threatened species and ecological communities and as relevant Section 3.1.7, but with regard to specific habitat assessment for migratory species.